6.7 Sexual Misconduct Policy

 Consent is also absent when the activity in question exceeds the scope of consent previously given.
 Past consent does not imply present or future consent.
 Silence or an absence of resistance does not imply consent.

 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
-Dating violence does not include acts covered under the definition of domestic violence.
+Dating violence does not include acts covered under the definition of Domestic Violence.

 Domestic Violence: Violence committed by a current or former spouse or intimate partner of the alleged victim; by a person with whom the alleged victim shares a child in common; by a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner, or by a person similarly situated to a spouse of the alleged victim.

-Confidential Employees: Institution employees who have been designated by the Institution’s Coordinator to talk with an alleged victim in confidence.
-Confidential Employees must only report that the incident occurred and provide date, time, location, and name of alleged respondent (if known) without revealing any information that would personally identify the alleged victim.
-This minimal reporting must be submitted in compliance with Title IX and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (“Clery Act”).
+Confidential Employees: Institution employees who have been designated by the institution to talk with a Complainant or Respondent in confidence.
+Confidential Employees must only report that the incident occurred and provide date, time, location, and name of the Respondent (if known) without revealing any information that would personally identify the alleged victim.
+This minimal reporting must be submitted in compliance with Title IX and the Clery Act.
 Confidential Employees may be required to fully disclose details of an incident in order to ensure campus safety.